Corporate Diversity & Inclusiveness

 - Maya Angelou

-D&I is a complex area to manage and develop in any organization.
+DEI&B is a complex area to manage and develop in any organization.
 However, it is even more challenging in a global organization.
 You see, corporate cultures are not entirely separate from cultures outside of the workplace.
 Thus, an HQ organization in Switzerland will have a different influence on the corporate culture within its Switzerland offices versus offices in other parts of the world.
-While this variation is neither good nor bad, it poses several challenges for a D&I program.
-A well-designed D&I should be flexible enough to incorporate the unique needs in different regions.
+While this variation is neither good nor bad, it poses several challenges for a DEI&B program.
+A well-designed DEI&B should be flexible enough to incorporate the unique needs in different regions.

-Diversity in itself may be evident in differences in gender, race, physical appearance, physical abilities, ethnic group, thought process, age, generation group, personality, style, sexual orientation, social-economic status, religion, education, perspective, procedures, etc. These issues are not limited to corporations as we experience them in our daily lives outside of work.
+Diversity in itself may be evident in differences in gender, race, physical appearance, physical abilities, ethnic group, thought process, age, generation group, personality, style, sexual orientation, social-economic status, religion, education, and perspective.
+These issues are not limited to corporations as we experience them in our daily lives outside of work.
 As such, how we see each other and ourselves is just as important.

 In other words, perception is vital.
 A lack of familiarity and comfort around different people is common, but that can be overcome.
 If we look at cultural research, we often find more diversity within a respective country than between countries.
 Yet, we tend to see people from other countries as more different.
 Even within small countries, you can see a richness in diversity if you take the time and effort to look, listen, read, and ask questions.